 "There may be still time to act," Prof. Pandolfi says.
 "If we understand what drives ocean extinction, we can also understand what we need to do to prevent or minimize it.

-I don't worry about this stuff anymore.
-But I do want our collective descendants to know there were a few people in 2012 who thought such probable catastrophes were worth noting and reporting on.
+Nonetheless, given that grim prognostication, I do want our collective descendants to know there were a few people in 2012 who thought such probable catastrophes were worth noting and reporting on.